iExecBlockchainComputing/documentation/for-developers/advanced/manage-your-apporders.md

 | `0x0000000000000000000000000000000000000000000000000000000000000003` | TEE task with Scone framework |
 | `0x0000000000000000000000000000000000000000000000000000000000000005` | TEE task with Gramine framework |

-When you are happy with your `apporder` sign it and publish it
+As soon as your `apporder` complies to your requirements, you must sign it and you may publish it.

 ```bash
 iexec order sign --app && iexec order publish --app